arnisoph/saltstack-skeleton-formula/README.rst

 Please refer to https://github.com/bechtoldt/formula-docs to learn how to use this formula, how it is built and how you can add your changes.

+**NOTICE:** This formula uses the formhelper module which is a very useful Salt execution module that isn't available in upstream yet.
+Please consider retrieving it manually from `salt-modules <https://github.com/bechtoldt/salt-modules>`_ and make it available to your Salt installation.
+Read `SaltStack documentation <http://docs.saltstack.com/en/latest/ref/modules/#modules-are-easy-to-write>` to see how this can be achieved.

+Take a look at older `releases <https://github.com/bechtoldt/saltstack-skeleton-formula/releases>` to get a version that isn't using the formhelper yet (if any).

 Compatibility
 -------------